Dr-Gomez/flipclock/README.md

 # flipclock
 A flip clock.
 Organize your life by using patterns and precedence.
+It is in sync exactly 25 minutes ago.